OCA/account-invoicing/account_invoice_line_sequence/README.rst

 Account Invoice lines with sequence number
 ==========================================

-Provide a new sequence field on invoice lines which helps to manage the order of the invoice lines.
+Provides a new sequence field on invoice lines which helps to manage the order of the invoice lines.